No booking fees on the app

 Newcastle to York train timetable

-The journey from Newcastle to York on the fastest train in 50m, usually 59m.
-Each day, 87 trains leave from Newcastle, starting at 04:26 and ending at 22:41.
-Get real-time updates on train schedules, delays, and cancellations.
-Save time, effort, and money with TrainPal.
+From Newcastle to York, take the fastest train in 50m, typically 59m.
+Daily, 88 trains depart from Newcastle, with the first at 04:21 and the last at 22:41.
+Check real-time updates for train times, delays, and cancellations.
+TrainPal saves you time, effort, and money.

 Newcastle to York train tickets and times